johnrfleck/colorado-river/README.md

 # colorado-river
 ## John Fleck's Colorado River datasets and analysis tools
-## University of New Mexico Water Resources Program
+## Utton Center, University of New Mexico School of Law